codingnninja/DevRel-How-to-sell-to-developers/README.md

 Developers are the best among the smart, they are very open and highly curious.
 At first, these reasons may seem odd but you will realize the truth in them soon.

-Listen, salespeople tend to be tricky or deceiving in selling but the common ethic of most software developers is openness and it is openness that makes it easy for us to share challenges, experiences and even our faults in public.
+Listen, salespeople tend to be tricky or deceiving in selling but the common ethic of most software developers is openness and it is that openness that makes it easy for us to share challenges, experiences and even our faults in public.
 You would agree with me on this if you’re a developer.

 Or have you seen any community that shares things that should be secrets in public like software developers?
 Now, how is openness makes it hard to sell to developers?
 Psychologically speaking, if you’re open, you have a high tendency to dislike those who are not straightforward, isn’t it?

 Also, developers are very smart people.
-Many of us have learnt about human psychology and selling by reading widely and watching documentaries and movies.
+Many of us have learned about human psychology and selling by reading widely and watching documentaries and movies.

 All of this experience plus our encounters with salespeople make us always assume salespeople want to trick us and no human being likes to be tricked.
 For that reason, we hate to give sellers our attention.